isaksamsten/briljant/docs/tutorial.rst

 essentially means that they are somewhat like a combination of a ``Map`` and a ``List``.
 To get the count of ``Mary`` we simply say ``counts.getAsInt("Mary");`` which will give us the answer ``2``.
-To treat the series as a list and, hence, access values based columnKeys their location we can say ``counts.loc().getAsInt(0)`` which will also return ``2``.
+To treat the series as a list and, hence, access values based on their location we can say ``counts.loc().getAsInt(0)`` which will also return ``2``.